ASKCOS/ASKCOS/README.md

 ### Upgrade information

 The easiest way to upgrade to the new version of ASKCOS is using Docker and docker-compose.
 To get started, make sure both docker and docker-compose are installed on your machine.
 We have a pre-built docker image of ASKCOS hosted on GitLab.
-It is a private repository; if you do not have access to pull the image, please contact us.
+It is a private repository; if you do not have access to pull the image, please contact us [contact us](mailto:mlpds_support@mit.edu).
 In addition, you need to have the deploy/ folder from our code repository.
 To get the most recent version of ASKCOS:

 ```bash
 $ docker login registry.gitlab.com # enter credentials
 $ docker pull registry.gitlab.com/mlpds_mit/askcos/askcos:0.4.1
 ```

-Then, follow the instructions under "How do I upgrade ASKCOS to a new version?" below using the new version of the deploy folder from this repository.
+Then, follow the instructions below using the new version of the deploy folder from this repository.

 ### Using GitLab Deploy Tokens

-We are in the process of migrating our development space from GitHub to GitLab.
-There are a number of beneficial features provided through GitLab that encouraged this move.
-The first of which are deploy tokens, providing __read-only__ access to source code and our container registry available through GitLab.
-For the next few releases, code and containers will continue to be made available via the GitHub and DockerHub repositories you may be familiar with, but eventually we plan to move exclusively to GitLab.
-Below is a complete example showing how to deploy the askcos application using deploy tokens (omitted in this example).
+ASKCOS can also be downloaded using deploy tokens, these provide __read-only__ access to the source code and our container registry in GitLab.
+Below is a complete example showing how to deploy the ASKCOS application using deploy tokens (omitted in this example).
+The deploy tokens can be found on the [MLPDS Member Resources ASKCOS Versions Page](https://mlpds.mit.edu/member-resources-releases-versions/).
 The only software prerequisites are git, docker, and docker-compose.

 ```bash
 $ export DEPLOY_TOKEN_USERNAME=